Civ13/civ13-wiki/wiki/Rules.md

 beforehand.
-Wars should always have advance warning for the defending side like any escalation, and all wars must have a chance for the other side to back down (EX: “We want your oil wells\!
-Allow us to take this town and leave, or else you must die\!”)
+Wars should always have advance warning for the defending side like any escalation, and all wars must have a chance for the other side to back down (EX: “We want your oil wells!
+Allow us to take this town and leave, or else you must die!”)

 ### Non-Nomads Maps: